box/developer.box.com/content/pages/sign/10-quick-start/index.md

 # Quick start

-Get a sense of how the [Sign API][api-basics] is structured and how to create your first signature request.
+Get a sense of how the [Box Sign API][api-basics] is structured and how to create your first signature request.

 The Sign API does not follow the traditional CRUD model.
 You can create, resend, and cancel signature requests.
 You can also list all signature requests